How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 Our review process | Our team

-Ever since cold brew coffee began its triumphant march, all puns about "cold coffee" have completely disappeared.
-What was once an analogy for stale and tasteless crap is now truly a hype drink that features on every coffee shop menu.
+Ever since its triumphant march began, everyone seems to want to know how to make cold brew coffee.
+What was once an analogy for stale and tasteless garbage is now truly a hype drink that features on every coffee shop menu.

-Ever since cold brew coffee began its triumphant march, all puns about “cold coffee” have completely disappeared.
-What was once an analogy for stale and tasteless crap is now truly a hype drink that features on every coffee shop menu.
+Ever since its triumphant march began, everyone seems to want to know how to make cold brew coffee.
+What was once an analogy for stale and tasteless garbage is now truly a hype drink that features on every coffee shop menu.

 • Brewing bad beans hot, then letting the coffee go cold, tastes disgusting.